elibenporat/learn-to-code-rust-baseball/articles/05 - Enums and Structs.md

-# Learn To Code With Rust and Baseball - Chapter 5 : Enums and Structs
+# Learn To Code With Rust and Baseball - Chapter 5 : Display more player information

 ## Review